cncf/glossary/content/en/ebpf.md

 eBPF, or extended Berkeley Packet Filter, is a technology that allows small, sandboxed programs or scripts to be run in the kernel space of a Linux system without having to change the kernel's source code or load Linux kernel modules.

 A Linux system has two spaces: the kernel and the user space.
 The kernel represents the operating system's core and is the only part with unlimited access to the hardware.

 Applications reside in the user space, and when they need higher permissions, they send a request to the kernel.
-These permissions allow applications to perform tasks that require deeper integration with the underlying operating system, such as interacting with low-level hardware, modifying system configurations, or accessing protected data.

 For applications that require more flexibility, such as direct hardware access, the kernel can be extended via what is known as the "Linux kernel modules" approach.
-It allows extending the kernel base without adding directly to the kernel source code.
-However, since kernel modules operate within the kernel space, this approach introduces some security risks.
+It can extend the kernel's default functionality allowing applications deeper access to the underlying components.
+ Unfortunately, this could introduce security risks as well.

 ## Problem it addresses
 Normally, applications run in user space, and if the application requires some privileges from the kernel (exp. to access some hardware),